HPCarey/pt-booking/README.md

 #
 #### **Final Deployment**
 1. Set DEBUG to false.
+    * NB: If you want to continue to interact with the local browser after this and you encounter an issue with the admin panel static files not loading, then refer to the [fixed bugs section](#unfixed-bugs) for a workaround.

 2. Underneath DEBUG, set a variable called X_FRAME_OPTIONS to 'SAMEORIGIN' to allow browser to user summernote editor.
 3. Save everything, git add, commit and push.
 4. Got to Heroku config vars and remove the DISABLE_COLLECSTATIC key value pair.